Controlling Moments with Kernel Stein Discrepancies: Introduction

-While successfully avoiding the intractable expectation, a drawback of Stein discrepancies is that they lack interpretability: the test functions ${\cal T}_{P}g$ in a Stein discrepancy are not immediately interpretable in terms of a given class ${\cal F}$ of interest.
-Following the spirit of Stein's method, this problem has been addressed by lower bounding a Stein discrepancy by a known IPM -- convergence in the Stein discrepancy then implies the IPM convergence. \citet{GorMac2015} showed that the Langevin graph Stein discrepancy controls the $L^{1}$-Wasserstein distance (the IPM defined by $1$-Lipschitz functions) for distantly dissipative target distributions; \citet{gorham2016measuring} later generalized this result to heavy-tailed targets with diffusion graph Stein discrepancies. \citet{GorMac2017} proved that the Langevin KSD with the inverse multi-quadratic kernel (IMQ) controls the bounded-Lipschitz metric; \citet{Chen2018} offer other kernel choices.
-Random feature Stein discrepancies by \citet{HugMac2018} controls the bounded-Lipschitz metric with appropriate features while computable in linear time.
+While successfully avoiding the intractable expectation, Stein discrepancies may not be immediately interpreted in terms of the expectation $\EE_{P}[f]$ of interest.
+Prior work therefore investigated how Stein discrepancies characterize closeness in expectation under suitable regularity conditions on the integrand.
+With the exception of \citet{Barp2024}, the foregoing studies used Stein's method \citep{Stein1972bound} to relate Stein discrepancies to integral probability metrics (IPMs) \citep{Mueller1997Integral}, which measure the worst-case difference in expectations with respect to given classes of functions. \citet{GorMac2015} showed that the Langevin graph Stein discrepancy controls the 1-Wasserstein distance (the IPM defined by $1$-Lipschitz functions) for distantly dissipative target distributions; \citet{gorham2016measuring} later generalized this result to heavy-tailed targets with diffusion graph Stein discrepancies. \citet{GorMac2017} proved that the Langevin KSD with the inverse multi-quadratic kernel (IMQ) controls the bounded-Lipschitz metric; \citet{Chen2018} offer other kernel choices.
+Feature Stein discrepancies by \citet{HugMac2018} can control the bounded-Lipschitz metric, with estimators computable in near-linear time with respect to the sample size.
+Using a distinct approach from the aforementioned works, \citet{Barp2024} showed that the separating property of the KSD is equivalent to having (tight) weak convergence control (i.e., convergence in expectations of bounded continuous functions).

-Despite its computational appeal, the KSD is limited in that it need not control convergence in unbounded functions, particularly functions of polynomial growth.
-This issue has been in part addressed by the aforementioned works on the graph Stein discrepancies.
-However, their analyses are limited to linearly growing functions -- it is unclear how these results extend to functions of faster growth.
-Polynomially growing functions are of practical interest since they are related to fundamental statistical quantities, such as mean and variance (the latter corresponds to a quadratically growing function).
-Our objective is thus to extend the reach of the KSD to functions of arbitrary polynomial growth.
+Statistical analysis often requires handling unbounded functions; e.g., basic statistical measures such as mean and variance are the expectation of linear and quadratic functions.
+That said, it remains an open question to which class of unbounded integrands, Stein discrepancies are guaranteed to indicate the quality of expectation approximations.
+This question has been in part tackled by works on graph Stein discrepancies \citep{GorMac2015,gorham2016measuring}.
+These analyses, however, are limited to linearly growing functions -- it is unclear how these results extend to functions of faster growth.
+Moreover, despite its computational appeal over the graph Stein discrepancies, the KSD has only been shown to control weak convergence.
+These observations highlight a gap in our understanding of the broader applicability of Stein discrepancies.